nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to view students (UC2)
 2.  tApp displays the list of students
-3. User requests to delete a specific student in the list
+3. User requests to edit a specific student in the list by specifying the details to edit
-4.  tApp deletes the student
+4.  tApp edits the student details

     Use case ends.